mikewolak/olimex-ice40hx8k-riscv/README.md

 - wget or curl
 - tar

-**All other dependencies** (FPGA tools, RISC-V toolchain) are automatically downloaded and built by the Makefile.
+**All other dependencies** (FPGA tools, RISC-V toolchain) are automatically downloaded by the Makefile.

 ### Building